Ousoumane Camara

-Ousoumane Camara (born 30 May 1996) is a French professional footballer who plays for Auxerre as a midfielder.
+Ousoumane Camara (born 30 May 1996) is a French professional footballer who plays for Championnat National 3 side Auxerre II as a midfielder.

 Career

 On 5 May 2019, Camara signed his first professional contract with Auxerre.
 He made his professional debut with Auxerre in a 2–0 Ligue 2 loss to on Sochaux on 22 August 2020.

 Personal life

 Born in France, Camara is of Guinean descent.